‘Twas the Night Ornament Series

 01/26/22 The Santa Claus pattern was updated with a minor change.
 See this post!

-NEED ADDITIONAL HELP?
+NEED HELP?

 SHARE YOUR PHOTOS!
-Use the tag #twasthenightornaments on Instagram and Facebook.
+Use #twasthenightornaments on Instagram and Facebook.
 If you search that tag on Instagram you can view ornaments that others have made!
 Be sure to tag me with @mmmcrafts on IG.
 Note: Please do not share images or video of my actual pattern pages.

 VIEW EVERY ‘TWAS THE NIGHT BLOG POST: If you’d like to read and see more photos of all the patterns and prototypes, click here for a chronological sorting of all my blog posts.